fhiso/sources-and-citations/citation-elements.md

 *citation element's* *range* applies to each *string* in the *translation set*.
-If it is not *translatable*, then the *value* *shall* be a single *string*.  *Citation elements* with non-textual *citation element values* such as numbers or dates *should* be defined as not *translatable*.
+If it is not *translatable*, then the *value* *shall* be a single *string*.  *Citation elements* with non-textual *citation element values* such as numbers or dates *must* be defined as not *translatable*.

 ### Sub-elements